Financial Aid Assistance and Resources for Persons with Disabilities

 NYS Office of the Advocate for Persons with Disabilities

-New York State Commission on Quality of Care and Advocacy for Persons with Disabilities (CQCAPD): The advocate's web pages for information on technology-related assistance for persons with disabilities, Americans with Disabilities Act, links to other sites for persons with disabilities and the like.
+New York State Commission on Quality of Care and Advocacy for Persons with Disabilities (CQCAPD): The advocate's webpages for information on technology-related assistance for persons with disabilities, Americans with Disabilities Act, links to other sites for persons with disabilities, and more.

 Other Sources of Student Financial Aid for Persons with Disabilities